-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members will undertake appropriate safeguarding and child protection training annually, and those that join the academy in-year, at induction.
+In addition to this, staff will also receive regular safeguarding and child protection updates, which includes updates on online safety.
+This could be, for example, through emails, e-bulletins and staff meetings as required.
+Training includes a wide range safeguarding issues, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
 This training will be regularly updated and will be in line with advice from the 3 safeguarding partners.
+Training covers the following: